bluz71/bluz71.github.io/_posts/2019-10-16-lsp-in-vim-with-the-lsc-plugin.md

   available, whilst double `K` will convert a popup/floating window into split-preview window if hover persistence is desired

+* Easy to use `code actions` operation, just select the listed number to carry out a specific language/framework action, for example wrapping a widget with another widget in Flutter

 The simplicity LSC may not suit you, especially if you wish to combine completion candidates from multiple sources, say LSP-based candidates with keyword-in-file candidates.
 In my case I already have `ctrl`-based [mappings